 No nasty chemicals

 …unlike disposables which use plastic, bleach and sodium polyacrylate, and other toxic substances associated with health risks.
-Even if you decide against cloth, I urge you to switch to eco-disposables that use natural, sustainable substances such as wood pulp and bamboo and are kinder to your baby’s bits and bobs
+Even if you decide against cloth, I urge you to switch to eco-disposables at least.
+They use natural, sustainable substances such as wood pulp and bamboo and are kinder to your baby’s bits and bobs.

 Less nappy rash

-This is probably because the parents are more aware of when the nappy needs changing as they absorb differently to disposable (more on that later).
+This is probably because they absorb differently to disposable (more on that later).
+As a result, the parents are more aware of when the nappy needs changing.
 It’s important that you know how to wash cloth nappies properly to get the full benefits of a rash-free botty.

-Because reusable nappies have proper elastic around the legs and back, even the most explosive poo rarely breaks through the barricades.
-So far I’ve had only one poo-splosion in just over a year of using cloth nappies and I blame that on a large portion of kiwi (kiwis are now banned until Ursula can deal with the consequences herself…!)
+Reusable nappies have proper elastic around the legs and back.
+That means even the most explosive poo rarely breaks through the barricades.
+I had only one poo-splosion in just over a year and a half of using cloth nappies!

 Cloth nappies are super cute!